Music Marketing Insights: Using Interactive Media in 2019

 Imagine you are releasing your album in two weeks that is years in the making.
 You're hosting an album release party and want to get as many people to come out as possible.
 Consider creating an immersive album drop announcement flyer.
 Interactive 360° content is exciting, successful, and unique enough that people want to show it to their friends.

-Music Marketing Campaigns: In General
+Music Marketing Campaigns: Getting ahead in 2019

 This means more ticket sales, deeper connections with audiences, 4x the ROI, increased brand awareness, and a chance to stand out.